-The Samauma is seen as the Mother of all trees and as the Queen of the Forest.
+The Samauma is seen as the Mother of all trees and as the Queen of the Forest among some Amazonian cultures.
 She is the biggest of them all and gives shade to the others.
-This tree is well known spiritually and has always been present in indigenous rituals and myths.
-They believe that it possesses magical powers protecting the other trees and the inhabitants of the forest.
-Some beliefs say that Samaúma is the abode of spirits that live in the woods.
+This tree has a strong spiritual reputation, and has always been present in indigenous rituals and myths.
+Some traditions teach that Samauma is the abode of spirits that live in the woods.
 It is also popularly known as “Tree of Life” and “Ladder of Heaven,” making the connection between Heaven and Earth.
-For these reasons this is a Snuff that can bring a very strong spiritual connection and protection.
+For these reasons, this Samauma Rapé is a Snuff that can impart very strong spiritual connection and protection.

 The medicinal properties of the Samauma include its diuretic function.
-It is widely used to cure the abdomen (belly water) and malaria hydrous.
+It is widely used in the Amazon to treat abdominal bloating (belly water).
 According to people in the forest its bark is a revitalizing and powerful fertilizing agent for women.
-They also use it to help with birthing.
+It is also used to help with birthing.

 This is a Snuff that works intensely on our crown chakra, responsible for our connection with the Astral plane.
-Because of its effect in the abdominal region it can also act in our umbilical chakra dealing with our relationships.
+Because of its effect in the abdominal region it can also act in our navel chakra, helping to restore strength, power, and self-esteem.

-The Kuntanawa live on the banks of the upper Tagus River, inside the Extractive Reserve (Resex) of Alto Juruá, located in the extreme west of the state of Acre, in the municipality of Marechal Thaumaturgo.
-They are progressively agglutinating in villages, the main one being known as Seven Stars.
-This group has pleaded for its ethnic recognition and the identification and delimitation of its Indigenous Land, which overlaps with a portion of the above mentioned Resex.
-The Kuntanawa were estimated, in the year 2008, in 400 individuals.
+The Kuntanawa live on the banks of the upper Tagus River, inside the Extractive Reserve of Alto Juruá, located in the extreme west of the state of Acre, in the municipality of Marechal Thaumaturgo.
+They are progressively restoring themselves in villages, the main one being known as Sete Estrelas.
+This group has pleaded for its ethnic recognition and the identification and delimitation of its Indigenous Land, which overlaps with a portion of the above mentioned Extractive Reserve.
+The Kuntanawa were estimated, in the year 2008, to be composed of 400 individuals.